Jay Mala: 2019 Citizenship Amendment Act protests correspondent

 Jay Mala wrote for the National Herald, strongly in support of protestors during the uprisings across India and against the Citizenship Amendment Act.
-She wrote in favor of university students championing their progressive secular values, while reporting and berating incidences of police brutality, such as the use of tear gas inside the library of Jamia Millia Islamia University, in contravention to United Nations norms.
+She wrote in favor of university students championing their progressive secular values, while reporting and berating incidences of police brutality, such as the use of tear gas inside the library of Jamia Millia Islamia University, in contravention of United Nations norms.
 She highly criticized the government's handling of the Citizenship Amendment Act protests, and gross atrocities committed under the NRC, where thousands of allegedly stateless persons were being imprisoned in cramped detention centres in India, under inhumane conditions.
 Some who had died in detention, later had their bodies sent to their families in India.

 Her article on the Republic Day of India, 26 January 2020 went viral with over 100,000 views in 24 hours, and was the top story search result on Google for keyword "India", reporting on a resolution proposed by 154 MEPs in the European Union Parliament condemning the Citizenship Amendment Act.